mtwb47/dwmricer/README.md

 # Matt's DWM Auto Installing - Ricing - Script

 This script is meant for those who are intimidated by installing DWM by themselves or are (like Matt) just too lazy to do it.
+Just note that even after using this script there are still things you must do to get my setup.
+(Inlcuding moving scripts, setting up cronjobs and so on).

 ## Things to Know Before You Install
 * You need to install git (either sudo pacman -S git or sudo apt install git).